 Serotonin syndrome occurs when the level of a chemical in the brain, called serotonin, gets too high.
-It is a known adverse reaction associated with the use of some medicines, or herbal supplements.
+It is a known adverse reaction associated with the use of some medicines or herbal supplements that increase serotonin.

-- Serotonin is a chemical that is produced in the body, and is needed for the nerve cells and brain to function.
+- Serotonin is a chemical produced in the body.
+It is needed for nerve cell and brain function.

-- Serotonin syndrome occurs when the level of serotonin in the brain gets too high.
-This may be caused by the use of some medicines, or herbal supplements.
+- Serotonin syndrome occurs when the level of serotonin gets too high.
+This may be caused by the use of some medicines or herbal supplements that increase serotonin.

 - Symptoms of serotonin syndrome can range from mild (shivering and diarrhoea) to severe (muscle rigidity, fever and seizures).